 Sometimes a change of scene might be what you need to meet new people.
 You could also consider visiting other places where you can just be around other people - for example, a park, the cinema or a café.

-Why not give the five ways to wellbeing a go – these are simple, everyday lifestyle changes to help you feel more in control and able to cope.
+Why not give the 5 ways to wellbeing a go?
+These are simple, everyday lifestyle changes to help you feel more in control and able to cope.

 If you have time to spare and would like to help out in your local community then volunteering is a great way to meet other people.
 You can search for local groups who are looking for volunteers.

 Get help to identify what your skills and interests are as a volunteer from a local volunteer centre.

 You can also get support and help online from a wide variety of places.
 We've listed a few organisations to get you started.